zappee/portfolio-analyzer/README.md

    ```
 _You must replace the API key values with your personal ones before the execution._

-The command produces a similar output:
+You will get a similar output:
    ```
    # Transaction report
    _Generated: 2022-09-18 14:02:05_